f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Chassis Partition Creation
 --------------------------

 Once the base level networking, licensing, and system settings are defined, the next step is to create the chassis partitions that will be used.
 The system ships with all 8 slots defined within the **default** chassis partition.
-If there is no need for more than one chassis partition, you can just utilize the default partition and any blades installed will automatically cluster together.
+If there is no need for more than one chassis partition, you can just utilize the default partition, and any blades installed will automatically cluster together.
 Multiple tenants can be defined within the chassis partition, and they can be restricted to specific vCPUs as well as restricted to a single blade or be allowed to span across multiple blades.
 Conceptually this is like how vCMP guests are defined on VIPRION, but the underlying technology in F5OS is different.

 If you decide to utilize the default partition you will need to assign an out-of-band management IP address, prefix, and default route so that it can be managed.
 You must also define what release of F5OS-C software the chassis partition should run.
 It is recommended you check downloads.f5.com for the latest F5OS-C software, as the version that shipped on the system may not be the latest.
 Note, this is different than the software that the tenants will run.
 Once the management IP address is assigned, you would then connect directly to that chassis partition to manage its networking, users and authentication, and tenants.